Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: Results and comparison

 \section{Results and comparison}

 In this section we show the results issued by the numerical simulations described in Section \ref{Sec:FE_S} for the values of frequencies highlighted in Figure \ref{fig:Collet_DC} (dashed lines).

 In Figs.~(\ref{fig:1})-(\ref{fig:4}) the structural response for different frequencies is given for (\textit{left}) the microstructured material built out of the unit cell $\alpha$, (\textit{center}) the equivalent reduced relaxed micromorphic material, and (\textit{right}) the microstructured material built out of the unit cell $\beta$.
 It can be inferred by direct inspection of these figures that the unit cell's cut shown in the \textit{right panel} of Fig.~\ref{fig:unit_cell} gives rise to a macroscopic response which is better captured by the reduced relaxed micromorphic model, except for the frequency $\omega=3500$ Hz at which a resonant mode is predominant (see the \textit{right panel} of the second row Fig.~\ref{fig:4}).
 However, we can also notice that, except for some small regions close to the boundary, also the behaviour of the cut shown in the \textit{left panel} of Fig.~\ref{fig:unit_cell} is captured at an acceptable level of agreement.
-Exceptions arise for the frequency $\omega=500$ Hz and $\omega=700$ Hz at which, once again, resonant modes might become predominant.
+Exceptions arise for the frequency $\omega=500$ Hz and $\omega=700$ Hz at which, once again, microstructure related resonant modes might become predominant.\footnote{Microstructure related resonant modes are observed by direct inspection of the displacement field inside the unit cell for the microstructured simulation.}

 \FloatBarrier